dimaga/drlnd-p1-navigation/Report.md

 * Replace ray-based obstacle detection with pixelwise input, based on convolutional neural networks, see https://en.wikipedia.org/wiki/Convolutional_neural_network and https://pytorch.org/docs/master/generated/torch.nn.Conv2d.html#conv2d

-* Try recurrent neural network with LSTM ( https://en.wikipedia.org/wiki/Long_short-term_memory ) and Transformers ( https://en.wikipedia.org/wiki/Transformer_(machine_learning_model) ) to better learn about the hidden state of the world (behind the agent) and avoid Buridan's ass problem, when the agent gets frozen between two choices and does not dare which action to pick
+* Try recurrent neural network with LSTM ( https://en.wikipedia.org/wiki/Long_short-term_memory ) and Transformers ( https://en.wikipedia.org/wiki/Transformer_(machine_learning_model) ) to better learn about the hidden state of the world (bananas behind the agent) and avoid Buridan's ass problem, when the agent gets frozen between two choices and does not dare which action to pick

 * Try replacing discrete actions with continous commands, like linear and angular velocity, to smoothly pass through bananas